emilylee927/portfolio-vuepress/portfolio/works/journey-goes-both-ways.md

 ![A black and white collage of walking up and down stairs with a heel on.](/upload/CreditTransfer093.jpg "Journey goes both ways")

-Black & white collage taken with an analog SLR.
+Black & white collage taken with an analog SLR camera.